ebjornset/DryGen/docs/verbs/mermaid-c4component-diagram-from-dotnet-deps-json.md

 |--shape-in-row||int32|Value for the parameter $c4ShapeInRow in UpdateLayoutConfig, used to arrange the diagram layout.
 (Default: 4)|
 |--title||string|Diagram title.
 (Default is composed from main assembly and .Net runtime information)|

-{% include notification.html status="is-dark"
+>[!TIP]
-message="You can always get information about this verb's options by running the command
+>You can always get information about this verb's options by running the command

-`dry-gen mermaid-c4component-diagram-from-dotnet-deps-json --help`."
+>
-%}
+>`dry-gen mermaid-c4component-diagram-from-dotnet-deps-json --help`
 ## Options file template
 Here is a template for an options file for 'mermaid-c4component-diagram-from-dotnet-deps-json'.
 ```